 Not to worry, you don’t need to be at a restaurant for an all-inclusive night to receive your musical entertainment; it’s free all along the streets during a Mexican street party.
 Dropping some money into someone’s hat is a nice gestor.

 After you have had dinner you might want to consider beginning your night at a local hotspot bar.
 Try Garbo Piano Bar in the evening.
-Always a festive atmosphere and mixed crowd and popular with the locals and tourists alike.
-Or any lively bar in the Romantic Zone.
+Always a festive atmosphere and a mixed crowd popular with the locals and tourists alike.
+Or any lively bar in the Romantic Zone will be hopping on this night.

 Continue north over the river’s bridge, take the time for a photo op with your New Year’s date.
 The small pier along the bridge is a great place to grab a romantic kiss, preferably with your date, but that’s your choice.

-Coming off the bridge heading toward the Malecón the crowd of people will begin to increase and lines of food carts from tacos, tamales, frutas, elote, crepes, hotdogs, and more will be found, along with street vendors selling you all the New Year’s Eve paraphernalia you will need.
-Things that glow, things that make noise, and oversized glasses with 2018, and fun hats will be your street wears.
+Coming off the bridge heading toward the Malecón the crowd of people will begin to increase and lines of food carts from tacos, tamales, frutas, elote, crepes, hot dogs, and more will be found, along with street vendors selling you all the New Year’s Eve paraphernalia you will need.
+Things that glow, things that make noise, and oversized glasses welcoming the new year, and fun hats will be your street wears.
 Stock up here.

 The street party atmosphere of New Year’s Eve in Puerto Vallarta stretches from the most southern point of Old Town and northward to the Hotel Zone.